jhump/grpctunnel/README.md

   TCP connections, this is the TCP server.
 * _tunnel client_: The gRPC client that initiates requests on a tunnel.
 * _tunnel server_: The gRPC server handles requests on a tunnel.
-* _reverse tunnel_: A tunnel in which the tunnel client is actually the network server, and the tunnel server is the network client.
+* _forward tunnel_: A tunnel in which the network client is also the tunnel client, and the network server is also the tunnel server.
+* _reverse tunnel_: A tunnel in which the network server is actually the tunnel client, and the network client acts as the tunnel server.

 ## Tunnel Handler